Federal Law Limits The Number Of Hours A Driver Can Operate A Truck

 Have you been injured in an accident involving a commercial truck?
 If so, the reason for the accident could be driver fatigue.
 Federal law limits the number of hours a driver can operate a commercial truck; however, this limit is ignored by truck drivers and trucking companies.

 Each day throughout California, these large trucks move goods in and out of the state creating an enormous industry with billions of dollars in revenue.
 Unfortunately, accidents involving commercial trucks cause traumatic injuries for the drivers and passengers of other vehicles.
-When someone is injured in a trucking accident, the victim needs expert medical care and the support of a compassionate, experienced attorney as he or she struggles to deal with the consequences of the accident.
+When someone is injured in a trucking accident, the victim needs expert medical care and the support of a compassionate, experienced truck-accidents attorney as he or she struggles to deal with the consequences of the accident.

 The owner and lead counsel of The Levinson Law Group, Gordon Levinson, previously represented some of the largest insurance companies in the United States.
 Now, he uses his insider knowledge to stand up for victims and families in Carlsbad, Oceanside, San Diego, and throughout California.
 We accept cases on a contingent fee.
 That means that if there is no recovery in your case you pay no fee.
 And in most cases, we even advance the costs.
-For your free consultation, call 1-866-643-HURT (4878) today.
+For your free consultation, call (760) 642-5475 today.

 Truck Driver Fatigue Causes Horrific Accidents

 The trucking industry is heavily regulated by federal and state laws.
 Federal laws limit the number of hours a commercial truck driver can work for a very good reason.
 Tired drivers are a danger to everyone on the road.
 Last year, a Wal-Mart truck driver collided with the limousine carrying comedian Tracy Morgan and several others on June 7, 2014.
 Even though federal law limits the number of hours a truck driver can operate the truck without sleep, the Wal-Mart driver allegedly had not slept in over 24 hours when the accident occurred.